-All persons fishing in the Turks and Caicos requires a valid fishing license.
+All persons fishing in the Turks and Caicos require a valid fishing license.
 Water sports operators typically include licenses with excursions, but if you’re fishing on your own, obtaining the license is your responsibility.

 The terms reef fishing and bottom fishing both refer roughly to the same genre of light equipment fishing.
-The typical catches are edible and include various types of snapper and grouper, yellowtail, jacks and barracuda.
+The typical catches are edible and include various types of snapper and grouper, yellowtail, jacks, and barracuda.

 It depends a bit on what exactly bites, but comparatively little strength or skill is required.
 This type of fishing is perfect for everyone in the family.

 If you don’t want to prepare the day’s catch, several local restaurants will transform your fish into a delicious dinner if you so desire.

 The waters around Grand Turk are usually excellent for this activity.
 Reefs and shoals can be found throughout the region and abound with fish.

 Deep Sea Sport Fishing